ekiciburak/mpstCoq/README.md

 # mpstCoq
-basics of mpst implemented in Coq
+basics of MPSTs implemented in Coq